 >>> nt.show("nx.html")

-It took me a little to familiarise with the libraries' concepts and to generate some basic graphs.
+It took me a little while to familiarize myself with the libraries' concepts and to generate some basic graphs.
 Once I got the hang of it though, the fun part began.
 What are the best data variables to represent in the graph?
-What color coding strategy is making it easier to explore the data?
-How many nodes/edges to display?
+What color coding strategy makes it easier to explore the data?
+How many nodes/edges should be displayed?
 Can we add some interactivity to the visualizations?
 Check out the resulting visualizations below for more ideas.

-The Building a concepts co-occurence network notebook shows how to turn document keywords extracted from 'semantic web' publications into a simple topic map - by virtue of their co-occurrence within the same documents.
+The Building a concepts co-occurrence network notebook shows how to turn document keywords extracted from 'semantic web' publications into a simple topic map by virtue of their co-occurrence within the same documents.

-An interactive HTML html version of the 'Semantic Web' concepts network can be found here: concepts_network_2020-08-05.html
+An interactive HTML version of the 'Semantic Web' concepts network can be found here: concepts_network_2020-08-05.html

 The Building an Organizations Collaboration Network Diagram notebook shows how to use publications' authors and GRID data to generate a network of collaborating research organizations.

-An interactive HTML html version of the Organizations Collaboration Network can be found here: network_2_levels_grid.412125.1.html
+An interactive HTML version of the Organizations Collaboration Network can be found here: network_2_levels_grid.412125.1.html

 Cite this blog post: